pmunts/libsimpleio/README.md

 -   1 February 2020 -- Added links to [Make With
     Ada](https://www.makewithada.org) projects.
 -   2 February 2020 -- Flattened the **`csharp/`** directory tree.
-    Removed separate Mono program directories.
-Now you can build a Mono program in one of the unified .Net project directories using a command like:

-        make test_gpio.exe

 -   7 February 2020 -- Added .Net Core 3.1 project templates for both
     **libsimpleio** and **libremoteio**.
 Install these from
     [NuGet](https://www.nuget.org) with the following commands: